dman777/gulp-newy/README.md

 ```
 ---------------------------------------------------------------------------------------
 ### Faqs
-* if there is no destination file, newy will automatically count file as new and pipe it through as any other file that is newer
+* If there is no destination file, newy will automatically count file as new and pipe it through as any other file that is newer

 ### Notes
 * What doesn't newy use options instead of a callback?